|

 How about you?

-Help add opportunities for your child,
+Help add opportunities for your child, start with

 Chinese today.